Research PortalCompute Canada Technical Glossary

 Off-site storage: A storage facility located outside of the site where a program is run.
 The off-site storage may be used for long-term or infrequently accessed storage.

-Project: The project filesystem is of medium performance disk and generally not available to compute nodes on a clustered system.
+Project: The project filesystem is of medium performance disk.
 This filesystem is larger in available storage than a home directory, and in most systems, backed up regularly.
 This filesystem is generally used to store frequently-used project data.

 Scratch: This filesystem, available on compute nodes, is composed of high-performance storage used during computational jobs.
 Data should be copied to scratch, then removed from scratch once job execution is complete.
 Scratch storage is usually subject to periodic “cleaning” (or purging) according to local system policies.